VolunteerConnect/Volunteer/README.md

-# Project Name
+# Volunteer Backend

 ## Introduction

-This project is a web application built with .NET Core and Entity Framework Core.
+This repository houses the backend for Volunteer Connect, a web application crafted using .NET Core and Entity Framework Core.
+Primarily serving as the backend, it furnishes a RESTful API, extensively documented using Swagger, enabling seamless communication with the frontend.

 ## Technologies Used

 -   .NET Core: A cross-platform framework for building modern cloud-based web applications.
 -   Entity Framework Core: A lightweight, extensible, open source and cross-platform version of the popular Entity Framework data access technology.
+-   Testing Frameworks: xUnit and Moq.
+-   Swagger: An open-source software framework backed by a large ecosystem of tools that helps developers design, build, document, and consume RESTful web services.
+-   Docker: A set of platform as a service products that use OS-level virtualization to deliver software in packages called containers.

 ## Getting Started